farukalpay/OpenGL-Particle-Motion/README.md

 pos2 += speed2 * dt;
 ```

 These lines update the two particles' velocities (speed1 and speed2).
 The updated velocity is the current velocity multiplied by the time step plus the total force (the sum of the electrostatic and friction forces).
+We can think of Time Step as slow motion.
+In other words, our code actually works at 1/1000 of a second.
+We do this because electrons and protons move very fast.
 This is an application of Newton's second law of motion (F=ma), which takes the form a = F/m, with the velocity change (delta v) equal to a*dt.

 `GLuint texture[2];` This line creates an array of two GLuints.
 This array will hold the references for two textures that will be loaded later.